About Hugh Brown

 My photographic life began after I left my law studies and management consulting career to move to Western Australia's Kimberley region back in 1998.
 Photography was not something I'd thought of as a career to that point and the camera came along on my early adventures because I was seeing such incredibly beautiful and remote places.

-In 2010 I embarked on a unique project to document the lives of this planet’s 30 million men, women and children mining by hand.
+In 2010 I embarked on a unique project to photographically document the lives of this planet’s 30 million men, women and children mining by hand.

 But nothing worth giving in life is easy and a big part of my DNA is making a contribution.
 Doing what feels worthwhile.

 I’ve termed this project “Our Cruellest Earth: Man’s Quest for a Better Life”.
 Because ultimately we can all learning something from these miners.
 We are all miners at heart.